7 Ways To Lower Your Costs In Your Google Ads Campaigns

 The main reason that costs are increasing is down to more and more advertisers realising how powerful this channel is for their growth.

-As Google Ads is an auction, the more and more advertisers that are trying to get a slice of the action, the more the costs are going to increase.
+As Google Ads is an auction, more and more advertisers are trying to get a slice of the action, which means the costs are going to increase.

 Google Ads management is one of our core services and we’ve seen the increase in cost per click for our clients over the past several years.